Discover what you are naturally good at

 They have a natural knack for problem-solving and will enjoy being given time alone to come up with solutions.

 The key warning sign you should watch out for if considering hiring an ISTP would be how quickly they become bored.
+ISTPs like routine but don’t require it.

-Interesting Facts About ISTPs
+Interesting Facts About the ISTP Personality

 ISTPs are introverted and sensing, which means they enjoy solitude.
-They’re also thinking- perceiving personality types which means they like to think things through before deciding on a plan of action.
+They’re also thinking-perceiving personality types which means they like to think things through before deciding on a plan of action.

 ISTPs are: